mattmattandmatt/sky-sr102-router/README.md

-## This mod does not support IPv6, only IPv4.
+## This mod is old and does not support IPv6, only IPv4.
 There is more recent source code available but it 'appears' to have an ADSL bug.

 # Sky Router SR102
 Custom Firmware for the UK black Sky router SR102 - BCM63168<br>